-Nassau County makes scholarship monies available each year for a variety of programs.
+Nassau Community College makes scholarship monies available each year for a variety of programs through the College Foundation and administered by the Scholarship & Student Aid Committee of the Academic Senate

 Students are urged to apply for these scholarships by obtaining the proper forms from the Financial Aid Office.
 For more information go to www.ncc.edu/scholarships.